Nidhisha7/Finrise/README.md

+**FinRise**
-FinRise web application designed to help users track their income and expenses, set financial goals, and monitor their progress towards achieving these goals.
+Web application designed to help users track their income and expenses, set financial goals, and monitor their progress towards achieving these goals.
 The application provides a user-friendly interface for inputting and updating financial data, generating detailed reports, and ensuring users remain on track with their financial planning.

-Features
+**Features**

 User Authentication: Secure user sign-up, login, and logout functionality using bcrypt for password hashing.